Welcome to American Cultures

 AC News and Events

-American Cultures 25th Anniversary Event
+The American Cultures 25th Anniversary Event

-Berkeley's First Wikipedian-in-residence
+UC Berkeley's First Wikipedian-in-Residence

 For the past two years, UC Berkeley student and Wikimedia Foundation member,Kevin Gorman, has supported the ACES program.
 Kevin has helped faculty and students in the program develop Wikipedia pages based on the interests of the community partners they are working with.
 This Spring that relationship reaches a new level, with Kevin now the 'Wikipedian-In-Residence' for the ACES program.
 This is a development for both the ACES program and also the Wikimedia Foundation who a few months ago announced the development of the Wiki Education Program.